UnsubCentral

 Get Ahead of Your Organization’s Compliance

-Download our free compliance handbook to understand why companies are getting fined thounsands of dollars and see how you can start improving your company’s email compliance
+Download our free compliance handbook to understand why companies are getting fined thousands of dollars and see how you can start improving your company’s email compliance.

 Responding to Data Subject Access Requests

-Before completing a data subject access request, your company must register the request, then log the request into a record tracking system that can verify the user.
+Before completing a data subject access request, your company must register the request, and then log the request into a record tracking system that can verify the user.
 Keeping paperwork of the submissions will help build your accountability and authenticate the user as someone on your data lists so you can save time before you go into working on their DSAR fulfillment.

 1